Kinderscout, Edale 1st April 2022.

 The next lift came from a painter and decorator picking up his wages, he said at Chapel-en-le-Firth, but took me to Buxton anyhow.
 Buxton was lively, hungry I purchased a cheese and vegetable pasty from an incredibly grumpy local bakery.
 The woman behind the counter who served was so abrupt, she left me wondering what the service would have been like if I'd of gone to Gregs.

 There was a white male playing the trumpet most beautifully in Buxton town centre, further along there was also another guy playing the guitar; both were talented.
 I landed in an Indian styled café named “Chakra”, greeted by two happy face women sporting rainbow print everything.
 They were not dissimilar to Rod, Jane, and Freddie in both appearance and presentation.
-After small talk, I was served and enjoyed a Halloumi wrap and two lattes.
+After small talk, I surmised how crazy this all was with a Halloumi wrap and two lattes.

 It took a three-mile uphill walk out of town to acquire a lift.
 This time, a lorry stopped and offered a lift to Stoke-on-Trent.
 The driver drove through a 7.5 ton limit with a 44 ton load but offered to take me further after he had tipped this load (sandstone), but backed out when he saw congestion on the road out of town.